SathyaseelanRamachandran/weather-app/project-planning/backlog.md

 # Should haves

+This part is related to the users or clients need.

+If users need more features I will gladly add that to the app

+**Waiting for your feedbacks, suggestions, ideas, ...**

-# Not bad to have
+# Not bad to haves